quinnkeast/product-language-framework/docs/actionable-language.md

 ```

 ## Buttons
 Buttons are one of the most important elements in our digital platforms.
-Most conversion actions are the direct result of the user clicking a button, and the labels used in buttons are at the point when a decision becomes an action.
+Most actions and conversions are the direct result of the user clicking a button, and the labels used in buttons help users understand what actions are possible and are at the point when a decision becomes an action.

 Always write button labels in sentence case.